qodo-ai/pr-agent/docs/docs/core-abilities/auto_approval.md

 `Supported Git Platforms: GitHub, GitLab, Bitbucket`

-Under specific conditions, Qodo Merge can auto-approve a PR when a manual comment is invoked, or when the PR meets certain criteria.
+Under specific conditions, Blackbox Merge can auto-approve a PR when a manual comment is invoked, or when the PR meets certain criteria.

 **To ensure safety, the auto-approval feature is disabled by default.**
 To enable auto-approval features, you need to actively set one or both of the following options in a pre-defined _configuration file_: